danecrosby/Postal-Lightning/README.md

 # How to run
 - Fork the code into your own repository and connect dbt Cloud to your GitHub account.
 Instructions on how to do that here: https://docs.getdbt.com/docs/cloud/git/connect-github
 - Then link dbt Cloud to BigQuery or other data warehouse.
 Instructions here: https://docs.getdbt.com/guides/bigquery?step=1
 - You can then extract data from NOAA's lighting grid map from https://console.cloud.google.com/bigquery(cameo:product/noaa-public/lightning)?project=geo-lightning&ws=!1m0 .
-I don't reccomend sampling more than 1 year's worth since the entire table is 5.5 terabytes large.
+I don't reccomend sampling more than 1 year's worth since the entire table from 1987-present is 5.5 terabytes large.
 - Make sure to alter the schema.yml file in staging folder to fit your own BigQuery database.
 For example mine looks like:
   ```yml
   sources: